ryanosterman10/sequelizedBurger/README.md

-# burger
-A burger logger utilizing MySQL, Node, Express, Handlebars and a homemade ORM which follows the MVC design pattern
 # sequelizedBurger

+A burger logger utilizing MySQL, Node, Express, Handlebars, using the Sequelize ORM which follows the MVC design pattern